FrackeR011/riscv-gcc/README.md

 Local labels are denoted by numbers.
 Here 1 is used for fmul instruction pattern.

 This is a work in progress.
-Next steps include:
+Next steps should make following changes:
-Changning register a3 to any arbitary register.
+- Changning register a3 to any arbitary register.
-Option to enable or disable the change
+- Option to enable or disable the change
-Better method should be used to exit from program
+- Better method should be used to exit from program
-More helpful error message should be displayed
+- More helpful error message should be displayed
-Option to enable or disable different floating point exception
+- Option to enable or disable different floating point exception